maiya08/Mari_Portfolio/README.md

 My peers elected me as their high school President, Vice President, and Class Representative.
 My guidance counselor even assigned me to volunteer as an after-school tutor.
 I graduated as summa cum laude and valedictorian from high school and college.

+> The question is not what you look at, but what you see. - Henry David Thoreau